dotnet/project-system/docs/repo/property-pages/visibility-conditions.md

 | `(concat "a" "b")`     | `"ab"`  |
 | `(concat "a" "b" "c")` | `"abc"` |

-Hopefully these examples are straightforward enough.
 The parentheses envelop a list of values.
 The evaluation of that list involves treating the first item as a function identifier, and passing the remainder of that list to that function as arguments.
 You'll notice that some functions accept one argument (`not`), others two arguments (`eq`, `lt`), while others accept an arbitrary number of arguments (`add`, `concat`, `and`, `or`).
 The number of arguments that a function accepts is its _arity_.
 Functions that accept an arbitrary number of arguments are known as _variadic_.

 These expressions compose nicely.
 An expression may be an argument to another function.
 For example `(eq 5 (add 2 3))` is `true`.